xun19/easy-ring/README.md

 DEMO：https://github.com/xun19/easy-ring/tree/master/easy-ring-demo-react

 ### 3）Use with Javascript Function
-easy-ring provides a CommonEasyRing class with three methods: open( ), ring( ), ,stop ( ) and close( ), which are used to open the component, play the sound effect, pause the sound effect and close the component.
+easy-ring provides a CommonEasyRing class with 4 methods: open( ), ring( ), ,stop ( ) and close( ), which are used to open the component, play the sound effect, pause the sound effect and close the component.

 - ① Open component: open( )
 ***PS: This step needs to be triggered in an interaction (e.g. button click), which is to circumvent the limitations of the current browser.
 See the chapter "Explanation of the open parameter and browser limitations" below for details.***